Sydney Lawford

-Lieutenant-General Sir Sydney Turing Barlow Lawford, KCB (16 November 1865 – 15 February 1953) was a British general, later to become the father of Hollywood actor Peter Lawford.
+Lieutenant-General Sir Sydney Turing Barlow Lawford, KCB (16 November 1865 – 15 February 1953) was a British Army officer and the father of Hollywood actor Peter Lawford.

 Early life

 Lawford was born on 16 November 1865 at Tunbridge Wells in the county of Kent in England, the son of Thomas Acland Lawford.
 He was educated at Windlesham House School from 1870 to 1878 and thereafter at Wellington College.

-Military career
+Early military career

-After receiving military training at Royal Military College at Sandhurst, he received a commission into the British Army as a lieutenant in the 7th Battalion, Royal Fusiliers (City of London Regiment) on 7 February 1885 and was promoted to captain on 3 September 1894.
+After receiving military training at Royal Military College at Sandhurst, he received a commission as a subaltern with the rank of lieutenant into the 7th Battalion, Royal Fusiliers (City of London Regiment), on 7 February 1885.

-He served in the Second Boer War in South Africa, commanding the 19th Battalion of mounted infantry, and was promoted to major on 21 November 1900.
+He was promoted to captain on 3 September 1894 and was appointed adjutant of the 5th (Militia) Battalion, Royal Fusiliers, on 8 December 1896.

-Following the end of the war he received the brevet rank of lieutenant colonel on 22 August 1902, before he returned home on the SS Briton the following month.
-A brevet colonel from August 1908 onwards, he was promoted to lieutenant colonel in October 1910, he received his colonelcy in June 1912 and became the commandant of the School of Instruction for Mounted Infantry at Longmoor, taking over from Colonel Edward Ingouville-Williams.
-In July 1913, after enduring a period on half-pay, he succeeded Brigadier General Edward Bulfin in command of the Essex Brigade, part of the East Anglian Division.
+He served in South Africa in the Second Boer War, which began in October 1899, commanding the 19th Battalion of mounted infantry, and was promoted to major on augmentation on 21 November 1900.
+On 1 March 1901 he was employed as a special service officer in order to serve with the mounted infantry, being graded as a deputy assistant adjutant general (DAAG) while employed in this role.

-Shortly after the British entry into World War I, in August 1914, Lawford was promoted to the temporary rank of brigadier general that same month and commanded the 22nd Infantry Brigade, part of the newly organised 7th Division, during all of its engagements on the Western Front from 1914–1915, during which time he was made a Companion of the Order of the Bath in February 1915.
-He briefly served as acting commander of the 7th Division from 6 to 19 April 1915 in the absence of its general officer commanding (GOC), Major General Thompson Capper, until 19 April when Major General Hubert Gough assumed command.
-He again assumed command, from 14 to 19 July, when Capper once again arrived to took over, with Lawford reverting to the 22nd Brigade.
+Following the end of the war in May 1902, caused by the Treaty of Vereeniging, he received the brevet rank of lieutenant colonel on 22 August 1902, before he returned home on the SS Briton the following month.
+On 28 May 1907 he was appointed assistant commandant of the School of Instruction for Mounted Infantry at Longmoor, Hampshire.
+On 22 August 1908, while still at the school, he was promoted to brevet colonel.

-He remained in this post until September when he returned to England and, promoted to the temporary rank of major general, was appointed to the command of the 41st Division.
-This was the most junior division of Lord Kitchener's New Armies, and Lawford would remain as its GOC from 1915 to 1919, which included brief service on the Italian front from December 1917 until March 1918.
+He was promoted to substantive lieutenant colonel on 25 October 1910 and became the commandant of the School of Instruction for Mounted Infantry, where he had served just a few years earlier, taking over from Colonel Edward Ingouville-Williams on 18 June 1912.
+He received a promotion to substantive colonel with effect from the same date.
+On 1 April 1913 he relinquished this position and was placed on the half-pay list.
+On 30 June, however, he returned to active service when he succeeded Brigadier General Edward Bulfin in command of the Essex Brigade of the Territorial Force (TF), part of the East Anglian Division.